jokerno1/GitStartedWorkshop/README.md

 ## Note to contributors

-Practise with what you've learnt from the workshop, fork a copy of this repo, start contributing by adding your info in the following:
+Use what you've learnt from the workshop, fork a copy of this repo, start contributing by adding your info in the following:

 1. Your full name
 2. Current CPP module your are on